Homemade (& Edible!) Facial Scrubs

 The Hidden Healing Powers of Food

 Inside and out, the things we’ve put in (and on) our bodies have not stood the test of time because of mere coincidence.
 The study of benefits in nutrient-dense foods and oils have been used and refined through out centuries of human trial and error, reaching its peak just in time for the dawn of the Internet!
 Any question or fact about the healing properties of certain ingredients can be answered with a few clicks of your laptop.
-For instance, did you know:
+For instance, if you learn more about Touch Up Laser, you shall find that there are several foods that can help you add a glow to your skin after the laser.
+Also, did you know:

 - Oats contain anti-inflammatory properties as well as saponin: relieving dryness and inflammation, moisturizing and soothing irritated skin, “defending” pore health with natural protein, and gently cleansing congested pores